Table of Contents

 Phase 1: Asset Optimization

-Begin with content audit focusing on high-value, educational assets.
+Begin with a comprehensive content audit focusing on high-value, educational assets.
 Whitepapers, industry reports, and solution guides perform best in syndication environments.
-Ensure content provides genuine value without heavy product positioning, as educational assets generate higher engagement rates.
+Ensure content provides genuine value without heavy product positioning, as educational assets generate 32% higher engagement rates according to the Content Marketing Institute.

 Phase 2: Platform Selection